deckhouse/sds-node-configurator/docs/CONFIGURATION.md

 ---
-title: "The Sds-Node-Configurator module: settings"
+title: "The sds-node-configurator module: settings"
+description: "Settings of the sds-node-configurator module.
+Deckhouse Kubernetes Platform."
 ---

-{% alert level="warning" %}
+{{< alert level="warning" >}}
-The module is guaranteed to work in the following cases only:
-- if stock kernels shipped with [supported distributions](../../supported_versions.html#linux) are used;
+The module is guaranteed to work only with stock kernels that are shipped with the [supported distributions](https://deckhouse.io/documentation/v1/supported_versions.html#linux).
-- if a 10Gbps network is used.

-As for any other configurations, the module may work, but its smooth operation is not guaranteed.
+The module may work with other kernels or distributions, but its stable operation and availability of all features is not guaranteed.
-{% endalert %}

-{% include module-bundle.liquid %}

-No configuration on the user's side is required
+{{< /alert >}}